 No matter how hard you try to win the lottery, you never do.
-People all around you can win–even if it is something small like $2 off of a scratch off.
-Well, if you’re looking for some glimmer of hope that you may, in fact, one day win the lottery, here are some lottery books that you may find interesting.
+People all around you can win–even if it is something small like $2 off of a scratch-off.
+Well, if you’re looking for some glimmer of hope that you may one day win the lottery, here are some lottery books that you may find interesting.
 Or at the very least a way to pass the time in between lotto drawings.
 Who knows, maybe the lucky numbers these fictional characters won off of, could be your lucky numbers too!

 Although Lucky You was published in 1997, the story is reminiscent of things you may hear about in the news today.
-The book’s protagonist, Jolene Lucks, is a happy-go lucky veteran’s assistant in the small town of Grange, Florida.
-JoLayne’s story takes off when she wins half of a $28 million lottery jackpot, but she treats the win so nonchalantly, the town and those who know her can barely tell she’s won anything.
-When it comes to her winnings, she plans on buying a plot of wilderness land and leave it untouched for the local wild animals to live safely.
+The book’s protagonist, Jolene Lucks, is a happy-go-lucky veteran’s assistant in the small town of Grange, Florida.
+JoLayne’s story takes off when she wins half of a $28 million lottery jackpot, but she treats the win so casually, the town and those who know her can barely tell she’s won anything.
+When it comes to her winnings, she plans on buying a plot of wilderness land and leaving it untouched for the local wild animals to live safely.

 At the core of the story, we watch as JoLayne and Tom work to get her ticket back; but along the way, we are treated to the hijinks of holy turtles, Virgin complications, Tom’s wife who does anything to avoid being served divorce papers, a wanna-be supremacist, Shiner, who wants to follow in Gazzer and Chub’s footsteps, and a Hooters waitress who has the knack for creating a stir in her patrons pants.

-The book is humorous and fast-paced… Thoroughly an enjoyable read.
+The book is humorous and fast-paced.
+Thoroughly enjoyable read.

 The Winner by David Baldacci

-LuAnn wants to get out of poverty and give a better life for her infant daughter.
-She decides to accept Mr. Jackson’s offer and wins the aforementioned $100 million.
+LuAnn wants to get out of poverty and give a better life to her infant daughter.
+She decides to accept Mr. Jackson’s offer and wins those above $100 million.
 Things are great until LuAnn is implicated in a murder just before the drawing.
-In order to protect his secret, Jackson orders LuAnn to leave the country with her winnings and never come back—which she does for ten years.
+To protect his secret, Jackson orders LuAnn to leave the country with her winnings and never come back—which she does for ten years.
 After living a life of wealth, the lonely LuAnn returns to a home she bought in Virginia.
-Jackson finds out about her return and he is out for blood.
-In order to keep his secret, he sets out to silence LuAnn… Permanently.
+Jackson finds out about her return, and he is out for blood.
+To keep his secret, he sets out to silence LuAnn… Permanently.

 As we read, insanity unfolds; the FBI and the White House are drawn in on the action.
 LuAnn goes through a personality shift from being the prey to being the hunter.